americanexpress/one-app-cli/packages/holocron-dev-server/README.md

 The same applies if `locale/*` folder exists in your Holocron module.
 When a given locale gets modified, the holocron dev server will notify the client and will load the language pack into state.
+Please note that if default fallback for loading the language pack is `en-US`, if any issue occurs while trying to load it.

 ## 🎛️ API